doomsquadairsoft/d3vice-gameserver/README.md

 To find the GPIO number of a specific pin, run `tree /sys/class/gpio_sw` you will see the symlinks. example PC4 goes to gpio_sw.7 or GPIO#7

+#### DTS

+Device Table System stuff

+GPIO 23 is red button (pin 16)
+GPIO 24 is green butto (pin 18)

+An overlay file is used to configure the linux kernel, telling it what king of hardware is hooked up to the rpi or some shit.
+Here is the command to compile the overlay file:

+    dtc -@ -I dts -O dtb -o overlay.dtbo overlay.dts

+it's OK if the dts compiler warns about reg properties.

+dtb files are copied to /boot/overlays

 # Credits